MeteoSwiss/opendata-climate-data/README.md

 <br>

 ## C5 - Radar-based spatial climate data
-The following *grid data products* are derived from *radar data*, which were [further processed for statistical statements with the use of the HailStoRe resampling approach](https://www.meteoswiss.admin.ch/climate/the-climate-of-switzerland/hail-climatology/data-and-methods.html), among other things (see links for detailed product documentations).
-The [hail climatology](https://www.meteoswiss.admin.ch/climate/the-climate-of-switzerland/hail-climatology.html) was developed in a user-oriented manner in a public-private partnership and represents a nationally uniform basis for the risk assessment of hail events:
+The following *grid data products* are derived from *radar data*, which were [further processed for statistical statements with the use of the HailStoRe resampling approach](https://www.meteoswiss.admin.ch/climate/the-climate-of-switzerland/hail-climatology/data-and-methods.html), among other things (*see links for detailed product documentation*s).
+The [hail climatology](https://www.meteoswiss.admin.ch/climate/the-climate-of-switzerland/hail-climatology.html) was developed in a user-oriented manner in a public-private partnership and represents a nationally uniform basis for the risk assessment of hail events.

+The following data are planned to be made available in May 2025:

 **Maximum Hailstone Size**
 - Monthly and Yearly radar-based Maximum Hailstone Size <<< :yellow_circle: *ProdDoc (PDF) URL ?*